What do you think the Catholic Church teaches about homosexuality?

 Questions for Discussion

-- What might a gay person say to someone who uses the Bible “alone” to make their case?
+- What might a person with same-sex attraction say to someone who uses the Bible “alone” to make their case?

 - What is the relationship between legal rights and moral rights in our country?